CalcsLive/calcslive-plug-4-freecad/README.md

 - **Geometry → Engineering**: Model changes validate against requirements
 - **Iterative Loop**: Refine both until design converges

-CalcsLive-FreeCAD Bridge enables EDM by connecting FreeCAD with unit-aware cloud calculations - like Autodesk Inventor's Parameters Manager (f(x)), but with **true unit awareness and versatile calculation capabilities** that enable bidirectional engineering validation.
+CalcsLive-FreeCAD Bridge enables EDM by connecting FreeCAD with unit-aware cloud calculations - like Autodesk Inventor's Parameters Manager (fx), but with **true unit awareness and versatile calculation capabilities** that enable bidirectional engineering validation.

 ## 🌉 What is the Bridge?